Stena Superfast VII: 2006–11: Tallink

 The route of the Superfast VII was changed to Helsinki–Rostock on 1 January 2007 and Tallinn–Helsinki–Rostock on 14 January 2007.
 Coinciding with this all remaining Superfast logos on the ships were painted over with Tallink logos, but otherwise the original Superfast livery was maintained.
 Due to falling passenger numbers and rising fuel costs the route of Superfast VII and VIII reverted to Helsinki–Rostock in late 2008, while the Superfast IX began a charter to Marine Atlantic in October 2008.
 Reportedly Tallink are considering the closure of the entire Tallink Superfast -division.
 In January 2010, the Superfast VII and her sister were removed from service and laid up in Tallinn, but they resumed service on the Helsinki-Rostock route at the end of April 2010 and continuing during the summer and autumn season.
-On 29 and 30 December 2010, Superfast VII replaced MS Superstar on the route Tallinn-Helsinki due to scheduled docking.
+On 29 and 30 December 2010, Superfast VII replaced Superstar on the route Tallinn-Helsinki due to scheduled docking.

 2011 onwards: Stena Line

 In March 2011, Stena Line announced they will be chartering the Superfast VII and sister ship Superfast VIII.
 Superfast VII and Superfast VIII commenced operations on 21 November 2011 after major refit by MJM Marine in Remontowa Shipyard in Poland.
 The vessels now operate between Belfast and Stena Line's new terminal at Cairnryan.
 In February 2014, Stena renewed the charter of these ships until Autumn 2019.
-However, Stena decided to purchase both vessels outright for a combined price of €133.5m during 2017.
+However, Stena decided to purchase both vessels outright for a combined price of €133.5M during 2017.